top of page

 Glastonbury Festival Site

 During the festival dedicated buses are provided from all the main centres, however the festival takes many months to construct and pull down.
-This service will provide a public transport option during these times
+This service will provide a public transport option throughout the year.

 chalice-well-ps006e7x3mf0m7a53bcj2bwujlhtc56oqs9j9yuam8.jpg